steavher/RivanAttacksExplore/SOC-IR.md

 * This queue is used for incidents escalated from Tier 1 that require deeper investigation and response.

 * Escalation Settings (SLA Behavior)

-* Escalation rules were configured to ensure timely investigation and containment of confirmed incidents:
+* Escalation rules were configured to enforce timely incident handling:

-* First Response Time: 30 minutes
+* First Response Time: 15 minutes

-Ensures escalated incidents are acknowledged by Tier 2 analysts.
+Ensures that alerts are acknowledged quickly after ticket creation.

-* Update Time: 30 minutes
+* Update Time: 15 minutes

-Requires regular updates while investigation and remediation are ongoing.
+Requires analysts to provide status updates while the ticket is being investigated.

-* Solution Time: 120 minutes
+* Solution Time: 60 minutes

-Defines the expected time to contain, resolve, or escalate the incident to Tier 3.
+Defines the expected time to resolve or escalate the ticket to the next SOC tier.

 * Then click Save